Medically reviewed on December 28, 2017

 What other drugs will affect spironolactone?

-Taking this medicine with other drugs that make you dizzy or lower your blood pressure can worsen these effects.
-Ask your doctor before taking spironolactone with a narcotic pain medicine, muscle relaxer, or medicine for anxiety or seizures.
+Taking spironolactone with other drugs that make you dizzy or lower your blood pressure can worsen these effects.
+Ask your doctor before taking a sleeping pill, opioid pain medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 More about spironolactone